 Groundwater monitoring at the MPF continues to show that fuel storage and distribution operations are not impacting groundwater quality.
-The PCE that continues to be detected in the groundwater is likely to have originated from historical solvent spills near the Central Steam Facility (Building 610).
+VOCs that are periodically detected in the groundwater are likely to have originated from historical solvent spills near the Central Steam Facility (Building 610).
 A number of historical spill sites near the CSF were identified during the 1990s, and the contaminated soils were excavated and disposed of in accordance with regulatory requirements.